tarwn/lessthandot-hugo/blogs/content/posts/2009-11-19-to-builtin-admin-or-not-to-builtin-admin.md

 http://wiki.ltd.local/index.php/Find\_Out\_Server\_Roles\_For\_a\_SQL\_Server\_Login

-In Denis’s Wiki entry there is a query at the end that gives us exactly what we need here also
+In Denis's Wiki entry there is a query at the end that gives us exactly what we need here also

 sql
 SELECT [name],sysadmin,bulkadmin